Robert430404/spectroscope-js/README.md

-# spectroscope-js
+# Spectroscope JS

-This is a simple transformation utility for Node JS API's
+Spectroscope JS is a utility for controlling the contract between your public API and the data backing it.
+It allows you to persist a public facing data structure while the source data can mutate and change as the application grows.